-The grandson of R’ Hersh Chitrik OBM donated new roofed structures to advance learning at Camp Gan Israel in Parksville, NY.
+The grandson of R’ Hirsch Chitrik OBM donated new roofed structures to advance learning at Camp Gan Israel in Parksville, NY.

 By COLlive reporter